vuejs/petite-vue/README.md

 When using standard Vue without a build step and mounting to in-DOM templates, it is much less optimal because:

 - We have to ship the Vue template compiler to the browser (13kb extra size)
-- The compiler will have to retrive the template string from already instantiated DOM
+- The compiler will have to retrieve the template string from already instantiated DOM
 - The compiler then compiles the string into a JavaScript render function
 - Vue then replaces existing DOM templates with new DOM generated from the render funciton.